-This book closely examines how universities and higher educational institutions have come to occupy a very significant position in the Chinese National Innovation System (NIS) in the last two decades.
+This book closely examines how universities and higher educational institutions have come to occupy a very significant position in the Chinese national Iinnovation system (NIS) in the last two decades.
 It looks at the growth, structure and current status of higher education in China and discusses how these world-class institutions are intimately intertwined with the rise of China in the global knowledge economy.
-It studies themes such as the impact of Chinese universities on industry, business enterprises and national development, relevance of higher education to policies related to climate change, reform measures to improve research intensity and quality of teaching, and internationalization and globalization of higher education.
-Based on sound empirical research, it also explores concepts like academic entrepreneurship, start-ups, and entrepreneurial ecosystems.
+It studies themes such as the impact of Chinese universities on industry, business enterprises and national development, relevance of higher education to policies related to industry development, reform measures to improve research intensity and quality of teaching, and internationalization and globalization of higher education.
+Based on sound empirical research, it also explores concepts like academic entrepreneurship, start-ups and entrepreneurial ecosystems.

 Table of Contents

 1. Universities in the National Innovation Systems: China and Asia-Pacific Experiences 2.
 Organization, Structure and Growth of Higher Education in China 3.
 State Mediation, Role of Policies and Strategies in Higher Education, 1978-2020 4.
 Universities in China’s National Innovation System: Impact on Quadruple Helices 5.
 Internationalization, Talent Mobility and Developing World Class Universities 6.
 Academic Entrepreneurship in China 7.
 Entrepreneurial Ecosystem: S&T Parks, Policies, TTOs, Start-Ups and Other Actors 8.
-4.0 Industrial Revolution, Disruptive Innovation and its Impact on University Education
+Industry 4.0, Disruptive Innovation and its Impact on University Education

-Yi Gaofeng is the Director, Office of Humanities and Social Sciences at Yancheng Teachers University, Yancheng City, Jiangsu Province, China.
-He graduated from Shanghai Jiaotong University as a Doctor of Management Science and Engineering and continued postdoctoral research at Zhejiang University.
-He was previously Visiting Academic Scholar at Manchester Business School at the University of Manchester, UK.
+Gaofeng Yi is Director, Office of Humanities and Social Sciences at Yancheng Teachers University, Yancheng City, Jiangsu Province, China.
+He graduated from Shanghai Jiao Tong University as a Doctor of Management Science and Engineering and continued postdoctoral research at Zhejiang University.
+He was previously a visiting academic scholar at Manchester Business School at the University of Manchester, UK.
 He is one of the leading scholars in the field of business management and university governance and university-industry linkages in China.
 He has over 10 years of teaching and research experience in these fields of research.
 He has various publications on the topic of university-industry relations.

 Venni V Krishna is Professorial Fellow at the University of New South Wales, Australia.
-He was elected as Fellow of the Royal Society of New South Wales, Australia in 2019.
-He is a leading scholar with over 30 years research and teaching experience in the fields of science, technology and society studies, research and innovation in higher education in the Asia Pacific region, sociology of science and technology and inclusive innovation.
+He was elected as Fellow of the Royal Society of New South Wales, Australia, in 2019.
+He is a leading scholar with over 30 years' research and teaching experience in the fields of science, technology and society studies, research and innovation in higher education in the Asia-Pacific region and sociology of science and technology and inclusive innovation.
 He is the author of Universities in the National Innovation Systems: Experiences from Asia-Pacific (2018).
 He is also Editor in Chief of Science, Technology and Society.